mirelvt/js-css-tooltip/README.md

+# js-css-tooltip 3.0

+Use CSS variables and refactor Javascript code and CSS.
+Add dark mode colors.

 # js-css-tooltip 2.0

 A custom tooltip which uses vanilla javascript and CSS3 animation.
 Version 2.0 now also supports keyboard navigation and is accessible with speech software.
 (Tested with MacOS voiceOver).